 samedi 22 juin 2019

-Saint EUSÈBE (EUSEBIUS) de SAMOSATE, évêque et martyr
+Saint EUSÈBE de SAMOSATE, évêque et martyr

 Saint Eusebe de Samosata, Icône, XVIIe siècle, Académie théologique de Moscou